 As noted in Section 4.4.1 - Animal Communities, Scotts and Monsanto have presented compositional data comparing the phenotypic, morphological and compositional characteristics of ASR368 creeping bentgrass with conventional creeping bentgrass, including bioinformatics analysis of allergenicity, toxicity, nutrients and anti-nutrients, and amino acid homology, among others.
-Compositional analysis of ASR368 creeping bentgrass has shown no statistically significant differences between ASR368 creeping bentgrass and conventional creeping bentgrass (Scotts and Monsanto, 2015a).
+Compositional analysis of ASR368 creeping bentgrass has shown no differences between ASR368 creeping bentgrass and conventional creeping bentgrass in a combined-site analysis (Scotts and Monsanto, 2015a).